-Daughter of John F. Webber and former slave Sylvia Hector, Sarah Jane Webber, was born in 1838 as a free biracial woman in the state of Texas.
+Daughter of John F. Webber and former slave Silvia Hector, Sarah Jane Webber, was born in 1838 as a free biracial woman in the state of Texas.
 Growing up in Wells Prairie, just south of present day Austin, Sarah Jane was one of 11 Webber children; and she was the first of her siblings to be born emancipated.
 The Webbers saw their region overrun with new migrants who were intolerant of the couple's interracial marriage as well as their children's biracial status.
 With the passage of the 1850 Compromise, the Webber family faced the ongoing threat of separation, and in 1851 when Sarah Jane was twelve-years-old, the Webber family moved to the Rio Grande Valley.

 While living in the Rio Grande Valley the Webbers assimilated into the region's dominant Hispanic culture by picking up the Spanish language, changing their English names to Spanish sounding names, and in Sarah Jane's case identified herself as Mexican in later census records.
-This is why Sarah Jane may have also gone by "Juanita" much like her father John Ferdinand, who went by "Juan Fernando".
+This is why Sarah Jane was also known as Juanita (Webber) Biddy, much like her father John Ferdinand, who went by "Juan Fernando".
 After living in the Valley for ten years and creating a new life for themselves, the Webbers once again faced with the growing racial tensions that had previously forced them to relocate.
 But, this time it was the Civil War.

 After securing several forts, including Fort Brown and Fort Ringold, Confederate soldiers marched into the Rio Grande Valley in an effort to secure cotton trade routes.
 In 1864, Confederate Col. John S. (Rip) Ford invaded Webbers Ranch due to rumors that the family was providing aid to Union General Banks.

 In 1862 Jasper Biddy (1839–1902), a white man from Goliad, Texas, enlisted in the Civil War and served on the side of the Confederacy under Captain Thomas Company of Partisan Rangers.
 Despite their differing racial and Civil War background experiences, Sarah Jane Webber and Jasper Biddy met, married, and raised five daughters: Charlotte, Virginia, Susan, Amalia, and Nellie Biddy.